 The field of HER2-positive gastrointestinal malignancies witnessed a surge of data in 2020 regarding investigational agents, such as the antibody-drug conjugate fam-trastuzumab deruxtecan-nxki, that could play a pivotal role in transforming treatment selection in the coming years.

-The field of HER2-positive gastrointestinal (GI) malignancies witnessed a surge of data in 2020 regarding investigational agents, such as the antibody-drug conjugate (ADC) fam-trastuzumab deruxtecan-nxki (Enhertu), that could play a pivotal role in transforming treatment selection in the coming years, said Shubham Pant, MD.
+Investigational agents for HER2-positive gastrointestinal (GI) malignancies witnessed a surge of data in 2020 that could play a pivotal role in transforming treatment selection in the coming years, said Shubham Pant, MD.

 “In spite of COVID-19 [coronavirus disease 2019], many developments and discoveries were made in GI cancers in 2020,” said Pant.
 “We saw a lot of good early data in phase 1 and 2 trials in the HER2-positive setting.
-From gastric cancer to cholangiocarcinoma, these newer agents, particularly the HER2-directed ADCs and bispecific antibodies, are really going to change the landscape of HER2-positive GI cancers.”
+These newer agents, particularly the HER2-directed antibody-drug conjugates [ADCs] and bispecific antibodies, are really going to change the landscape of HER2-positive GI cancers, from gastric cancer to cholangiocarcinoma.”

-In an interview with OncLive®, Pant, an associate professor with a joint appointment in the Department of Investigational Cancer Therapeutics and the Department of Gastrointestinal Medical Oncology at The University of Texas MD Anderson Cancer Center, discussed the most exciting updates in GI malignancies, including gastric/gastroesophageal (GEJ) cancer and cholangiocarcinoma from 2020, and spotlighted how HER2 mutations are gaining traction as an actionable target in the space.
+In an interview with OncLive®, Pant, an associate professor with a joint appointment in the departments of Investigational Cancer Therapeutics and Gastrointestinal Medical Oncology at The University of Texas MD Anderson Cancer Center, discussed 2020’s most exciting updates in GI malignancies and spotlighted how HER2 mutations are gaining traction as an actionable target in the space.

 [Trastuzumab deruxtecan] is going to change the paradigm for these patients.
 [Moreover,] moving the ADC into the up-front setting is going to change the landscape.